 § 3-107a.
-Western State Psychiatric Center - Services provided - Component entities - Transfer of property and records [Emerg. eff.
-April 8, 2003]
+Western State Psychiatric Center - Services provided - Component entities - Transfer of property and records

 A. The Northwest Center for Behavioral Health at Fort Supply, Oklahoma, is hereby created and designated a facility within the Department of Mental Health and Substance Abuse Services.
 The facility shall be operated under the supervision of the Department and shall consist of those entities formerly known as: